dan-t/rusty-release/README.md

 * Builds a release.

-* The changelog (if available) is opened with the new version added at the top of it and a temporary file containing all commits from HEAD to the previous release.
+* If available, the changelog - with the new version added at the top - and a temporary file containing all commits from HEAD to the previous release are opened.

   Every file which lower case base name is equal to `changelog` is considered as a changelog file.

-The default editor for opening the changelog file and the temporary file with the commits is `gvim -o` and can be configured with the environment variable `CARGO_RELEASE_EDITOR`.
+  The default editor for opening files is `gvim -o` and can be configured with the environment variable `CARGO_RELEASE_EDITOR`.

 * A git commit is created containing the changed and not ignored files with the message `<PROJ_NAME> <NEW_VERSION>`, where `<PROJ_NAME>` is the cargo project name and `<NEW_VERSION>`